 Publicada el 25 de Octubre de 2018

-Seventy-three years ago, on October 24, 1945 – a long time ago – the United Nations, also known as the UN, was born.
+Seventy-five years ago, on October 24, 1945 – a long time ago – the United Nations, also known as the UN, was born.
 It has as its objective four purposes: keeping international peace and security, fostering friendly relations among nations, achieving international cooperation in solving international problems and promoting respect for human rights, and serving as a center that brings nations’ efforts together in harmony.

 It is currently the largest international organization in existence, and it facilitates cooperation among countries and lays the groundwork for seeking a better world.
 This organization deserves honor after so many years of work, and its history is filled with interesting facts, famous people, and profound challenges.

 Even though it was founded in 1945, everything began much earlier.
 It was during wartime when then-President of the United States Franklin Roosevelt uttered the term, “united nations,” for the first time in the Declaration by United Nations on January 1, 1942, as an alliance of 26 countries committed to defending the Atlantic Charter.
 This 1941 document was proposed and signed onboard the HMS Prince of Wales somewhere in the Atlantic by Franklin Roosevelt and the Prime Minister of the United Kingdom, Winston Churchill in order to establish a series of principles for international collaboration with the objective of maintaining peace and security.